Jack's Place (restaurant): History

-Say Lip Hai immigrated to Singapore from Hainan and first found work as a cookboy, serving British troops in the Sembawang Barracks.
+Say Lip Hai (史立谐; HTS: Se^{3} Liop^{8}hai^{3}) immigrated to Singapore from Hainan and first found work as a cookboy, serving British troops in the Sembawang Barracks.
 He opened his first restaurant, the Cola Restaurant and Bar, in 1967.
 In 1968, Say was approached by a British couple, Jack Hunt and his wife, about starting a catering business operating out of Hunt's pub in Killiney Road which eventually became Jack’s Place Steak House.
-In 1974, Hunt sold the business to Say.
+In 1972 or 1974, Hunt sold the business to Say.